druidamix/Opensubtitles-downloader/README.md

 # Opensubtitles Downloader (new API)
-> Cli tool for downloading subtitles from opensubtitles.org using the new API.<br>
+> Cli tool for downloading subtitles from opensubtitles.org using the new API.
+From 2024, they will turn off the old api.<br>
-> Primarily, it will download subtitles by hash.
+> Primarily, it downloads subtitles with hash.
 If not, it downloads the first subtitle found.
 ## Installation
 Archlinux AUR:
 ```